CermakM/articles/stackedit/argo/argo-ansible-role.md

 <!-- 1) What problem are you trying to solve? -->

-Recently, a need for some sort of a workflow management on top of Kubernetes has arisen in our team due to various reasons — the architecture has become so convoluted that it is now hard to manage all of its components — and [Argo]'s been picked as the engine of choice.
+Recently, a need for some sort of workflow management on top of Kubernetes has arisen in our team due to various reasons — the architecture has become so convoluted that it is now hard to manage all of its components — and [Argo]'s been picked as the engine of choice.

 <!-- 2) What led you to this point?
 Story? -->

-[Argo] being a configurable beast who can do a lot of good when treated well has a non-trivial provisioning.
-In order for Argo to fit our needs, the deployment had to be slightly adjusted (more to that later) and the configuration tweaked as well.
+[Argo] being a configurable beast who can do a lot of good when treated well has non-trivial provisioning.
+For Argo to fit our needs, the deployment had to be slightly adjusted (more to that later) and the configuration tweaked as well.
-As such, a reproducible deployment strategy for both Kubernetes and OpenShift and configurable provisioning has been a hard requirements so that we could iterate quickly on the workflow design itself.
+As such, a reproducible deployment strategy for both Kubernetes and OpenShift and configurable provisioning has been a hard requirement so that we could iterate quickly on the workflow design itself.

 <!-- Who else was involved? -->
 <!-- - -->